 This list is for those concerned with the initial teaching of statistics in all phases of education.
 It will relate to the objectives of the journal Teaching Statistics and the associated Trust, and will also enable discussion of how to make teaching and learning statistics more effective.

 Time series is enjoying vigorous and novel development.
 A wide range of scientists, not just statisticians, can use this list to discuss both theoretical and practical aspects of time series analysis and to advertise time series activity (conferences, workshops, preprints, etc).
+This list is retained 07/02/14.
+Subscribers cannot post messages, new subscribers cannot be added, but the archives are retained for reference purposes

 This is the mailing list for the UK Causal Inference Network.
 It aims to disseminate information about forthcoming about events and facilitate discussion.
 The theme of the network is "Causal Inference in Health and Social Sciences". # Causal inference is broadly defined, and the focus is on methodology and challenging applications, though issues relating to interesting applications that highlight necessary methodological extensions are also encouraged.